terraform-viettelidc/terraform-provider-vcloud/website/docs/r/edgegateway_settings.html.markdown

 ```

 -> **Tip:** Although this resource changes values in the edge gateway referenced as a data source, due to how Terraform works, the state
 of the edge gateway doesn't get updated.
-To reconcile the state of the data source with the values modified in `vcd_edgegateway_settings`,
+To reconcile the state of the data source with the values modified in `vcloud_edgegateway_settings`,
 you need to run `terraform refresh` after `apply`.

 => **Note:** Although tenants can enable load balancing using this resource, they can't set the properties `lb_logging_enabled` and `lb_loglevel`.